Brendan-P-Moore/AMPTransformer/README.md

 AMPTransformer was evaluated on eight non-redundant test datasets published by Yan et al., and details of the test sets are described therein (5,6).
 The predictor's performance compared with amPEPpy, a random forest model trained on the same training dataset, is shown in the table below (3).
 As the test sets are not length-balanced, and are non-redundant only for amPEPpyy, the performance of the AMPTransformer on the independent test sets cannot be compared directly with other methods.

+Overall, AMPTransformer has similar accuracy and matthews correlation coefficients to ampPEPpy, better overall area under the curve and precision, and worse F1 score and recall.
+This varies by test data set, however, with AMPTransformer performing better relative to amPEPpy on test datasets with more length-balanced datasets such as XUAMP, dbAMP, and LAMP.
+The distribution of lengths for positive and negative samples in the test datasets can be found in the supplementary material of Yan et al. (5).

 | Test datasets                |          |          |           |        |       |       |   |                     |      |   |
 |------------------------------|----------|----------|-----------|--------|-------|-------|---|---------------------|------|---|
 | XUAMP                        | Accuracy | F1 score | Precision | Recall | MCC   | AUC   |   | Number of peptides: | 3072 |   |